Learn and understand in detail the journey your customers will go through when joining your event and how they will interact with Brella.

-The attendees can also find more details on sessions and speakers from the schedule and can also access session chats and special digital content per session.
+Additionally, they can find more details on sessions and speakers from the schedule.
 Learn more about what a session or content slot contains.

 🎯 Take away

-Ensure to inform the attendees that on this page, they can see session and speakers information, they can also create their own schedule with bookmarks, set their networking availability for the event, and synchronize the event agenda with her personal agenda.
+Ensure to inform the attendees that they can see session and speakers information on this page; they can also create their own schedule with bookmarks, set their networking availability for the event, and synchronize the event agenda with her personal agenda.

-👉 When the attendee lands on this page, they will have access to the event's content, whether it is a live stream or pre-recorded video.
+👉 When attendees land on this page, they will have access to the event's content, whether it is a live stream or pre-recorded video.
 The tab is usually enabled before the actual event with a Welcome video.

 Each event at Brella is unique, so we encourage you to brief attendees on your event content.
-Learn what access points there are for the Streams tab of your event.
+Also, learn what access points there are for the Streams tab of your event.

 👉In the Breakout room tab, the attendees can find different virtual"rooms" that work as meeting points for the event attendees.
 They can find coffee breaks, workshops, and much more!